Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Numerical experiments

 Figure \ref{fig:motion blur deblurring} illustrates a more challenging scenario involving motion blur.
 The detailed features of the 'Clean' image are hardly discernible in the 'Observed' image due to the action of the blur.
-The RL method proves ineffective in this particular task, while TV introduces excessive smoothing.
-Both B-RED and B-PnP reconstructions are visually appealing; however, artifacts are noticeable, especially in the green background.
-Specifically, all details on the background behind the starfish appear lost, and in general a tendency toward over-smoothing is observed.
-DEQ-RED achieves an adequate overall reconstruction, where texture-preserving smoothing is enforced both in the background and textured areas.
-DEQ-S, in this task, lacks detail on the starfish, and the green background still appears somewhat noisy.
-This example highlights the differences between DEQ and PnP approaches.
-DEQ methods, and in particular DEQ-RED, appear more robust to artifacts.
-On the other hand, PnP approaches, while good at denoising and providing visually appealing reconstructions (often reflected in better metric values), tend to over-smooth.
+The RL method proves particularly ineffective on this particular task, while the KL+TV$_\epsilon$ solution introduces excessive smoothing.
+Both B-RED and B-PnP reconstructions are visually appealing; however, artifacts are noticeable, especially in the background where most details appear lost with a general tendency towards over-smoothing.
+Note that the DEQ-S reconstruction over-smooths details leaving somewhat noisy the background.
+DEQ-RED achieves the best overall reconstruction metrics, with texture-preserving smoothing enforced both in the background and in the textured areas.
+This example highlights the robustness of DEQ methods, and in particular of DEQ-RED, to artifacts.
+On the other hand, PnP approaches, while providing visually appealing denoised reconstructions tend to significantly over-smooth images.

-Table \ref{table 1} presents a comparative analysis of the methods on a test set composed by 50 images, aggregating results across three noise levels and three kernels.
-For the low noise scenario ($\alpha=100$), DEQ-RED consistently achieved the highest values across all three evaluated metrics.
-B-RED and B-PnP showed comparable performance in this setting.
+Table \ref{table 1} presents a comparative analysis of the methods on a test set composed by 46 images, aggregating results across three noise levels and three kernels.
+For the low and medium noise scenario ($\alpha\in\left\{100,60\right\}$), DEQ-RED consistently achieved the highest values across all three metrics.
 At $\alpha=60$, B-RED edged out DEQ-RED slightly in terms of PSNR and SSIM, though their overall metric values remained very close.
-In the high noise case ($\alpha=40$), B-RED and B-PnP delivered superior PSNR and SSIM scores.
-Conversely, DEQ-RED consistently proved to be the best performer for LPIPS.
-In summary, DEQ and PnP approaches exhibit comparable performance for the two lower noise levels, while PnP demonstrates an advantage in the highest noise condition.
-However, we stress that by construction the DEQ approaches considered have any a very little dependence on parameters (only in training), differently from Bregman PnP.
+In the high noise case ($\alpha=40$), B-RED delivered a slightly superior PSNR.
+Conversely, DEQ-RED consistently proved to be the best performer for LPIPS and SSIM.